Spillhuset/Furious/README.md

     - `/guild kick <guild> <player>` - Kick a player from any guild
   - Permission: `furious.guild.*` (includes all guild permissions)
   - Permission: `furious.guild.admin` (includes all admin guild permissions)
+  - Note: Operators (ops) cannot use the create, accept, decline, and join commands, but they can still claim and unclaim plots for unmanned guilds.

 ### Player Status Commands
 - `/heal [player1] [player2]...` - Heals yourself or given players to maximum